-We were reluctant watchers, initally, of the new Doctor Who TV series (started in 2005).
-Our sons persuaded us at least to try out the new style, high-graphic storyline-intensive series and recommended beginning at the start with the relevant DVDs.
+We were reluctant watchers, initially, of the new Doctor Who TV series (started in 2005).
+Our sons persuaded us at least to try out the new style, high-graphic storyline-intensive series.
+They recommended beginning at the start with the relevant DVDs.

 However, we were very quickly impressed by David Tennant, who stars in Season 2 as the tenth incarnation of the Doctor.
-In the early episode, he somehow succeeds in acting as if he were Christopher Eccleston - he pulls some of the same expressions, uses the same catchphrases, and relates to his companion Rose (Billie Piper) in the same kind of way.
-This gradually eases off, but the transition worked extremely well and we quickly became fans of David Tennant as the Doctor.
+In the early episode, he somehow succeeds in acting as if he were Christopher Eccleston.
+He pulls some of the same expressions, uses the same catchphrases, and relates to his companion Rose (Billie Piper) in the same kind of way.
+This gradually eases off, but the transition works extremely well and we quickly became fans of David Tennant as the Doctor.

 The early episodes, story-wise, are a bit of a mixed bunch.
 We rather liked the third one, 'Tooth and Claw' where they meet a very believable Queen Victoria (Pauline Collins), despite it having some frightening moments.
 I also very much enjoyed 'School Reunion', where one of the Doctor's previous companions, Sarah Jane Smith (Elisabeth Sladen) re-appears, along with her wonderful mechanical dog, K9, whom I had totally forgotten about.

-On the other hand, warned by one of our sons, we did not watch the two-part story 'The Impossible Planet' and 'The Satan Pit', warned that if we found earlier ones scary, we would have nightmares from these two.
+On the other hand, warned by one of our sons, we did not watch the two-part story 'The Impossible Planet' and 'The Satan Pit'.
+We were warned that if we found earlier ones scary, we would have nightmares from these two.
 It was not a difficult decision since neither of us like horror at all.
-It was bad enough to see the Doctor's old enemies, daleks and cybermen, arise afresh in other storylines!
+It was bad enough to see the Doctor's old enemies, daleks and cybermen, arise afresh in other storylines.

 Yesterday evening we ensured that we had time to watch the final two episodes of Season 2, knowing that they were another two-part story.
-I'm glad we did, since the first of the two ('Army of Ghosts') ended with a terrifying cliff-hanger.
-Still, despite the Doctor's worst enemies all appearing, there was some light humour in the episode which helped us relax, and the second part was gripping.
+I'm glad we did, since the first of the two ('Army of Ghosts') ends with a terrifying cliff-hanger.
+Still, despite the Doctor's worst enemies all appearing, there is some light humour in the episode which helped us relax.
+The second part is gripping.

 Then again, one never knows...